infovizin/_/washing-machine.md

 * Remove the packaging and bracketing material.
 * Position the washing machine at a suitable place.

-   `Note: If you are replacing the washing machine, make sure to recycle your old machine.`
+  :point_right: If you are replacing the washing machine, make sure to recycle your old machine.
 ## Electrical Connection
 * Check the power supply connection before plugging in.
 * Turn on the main control button when the machine is ready for wash.